Windows OS Hub

 • PowerShell

-Windows OS Hub / Active Directory / How to Delegate Control and Administrator Privileges in Active Directory?
+Windows OS Hub / Active Directory / Delegating Administrative Permissions in Active Directory

-In this article we’ll consider how to delegate administrative privileges in the Active Directory domain.
-Delegation allows you to provide some AD management tasks to common domain users without making them the members of the privileged domain groups, like Domain Admins, Account Operators, etc. For example, you can use delegation to grant a certain AD security group (say, Helpdesk) the permissions to add users to groups, to create new users in AD and to reset account passwords.
+In this article, we’ll look at how to delegate administrative permissions in the Active Directory domain.
+Delegation allows you to grant the permissions to perform some AD management tasks to common domain (non-admin) users without adding them to the privileged domain groups, like Domain Admins, Account Operators, etc. For example, you can use delegation to grant a certain AD security group (say, Helpdesk) the permissions to add users to groups, create new users in AD, and reset the account passwords.

 Contents: